Olympic National Park Photography Workshop

 Join us as we photograph the ruggedly beautiful coastline and tranquil rain forest of Olympic National Park.

 The 2022 workshop starts on Tuesday, July 12th, at 7:00 PM with an introduction and discussion in the hotel breakfast room.
 We start shooting on the morning of Wednesday, July 13th.
 The formal workshop ends after shooting on Sunday evening, July 17th.

 Olympic Suites Inn, 800 Olympic Drive, Forks, WA.
 800-262-3433

-Generally, participants can expect to be at a shooting location for the start of civil twilight and we'll stay in the field well into the morning.
+Generally, participants can expect to be at a shooting location for the start of civil twilight and we'll stay in the field into the morning.
 We will provide breakfast bars and snacks for enjoyment in the field.
 We will not provide water bottles during this workshop; reducing one use plastic bottle waste.
 Please bring a reusable water bottle from home.
 We will have a meal after the morning shoot.
 Nights are very short, so during midday, participants will have time for napping, downloading...
 Also, during some, midday breaks there will be time to answer post processing questions.
 We have an early dinner in a restaurant scheduled for each evening, afterwards we'll travel to our evening location and photograph through sunset.
 Saturday evening we will be up late therefore we do not have a group shoot planned for Sunday morning.
 This year the moon will be too bright for milky way photography, but it will be rising after midnight following the workshop.

 Workshop Effort ScaleWe rate this workshop as one of our most difficult.
 Some shooting locations will be a short walk from the parking lot, but many will involve trail hiking to arrive at shooting locations.
 Some trails will have a few hundred feet elevation change.
 The trail hiking may be deemed vigorous activity or medium activity based upon one's condition.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, hiking boots are recommended.
 Our longer trails range between 1 and 2 miles each way.
 We will be trail hiking on most days, sometimes twice a day.
 One doesn't have to be in tip-top shape, but a participant's enjoyment will be enhanced by good health and preparation.